 Miro has an amazing surrealist quality to his work, making him a fun artist to study.
 Children can get creative with their doodles and have fun with this easy project.
 Give children a black sharpie marker and encourage them to explore lines and shapes.
 Show them how to make shapes inside of shapes and color block.

 Here are three different ways your children can create beautiful representations of Mondrian’s artwork.
 This is a great beginner craft for young children.

-Matisse had a very colorful style to his artwork, and in his later years he used paper cut-out arranged on canvas to create
+Matisse had a very colorful style to his artwork, and in his later years, he used paper cut-out arranged on canvas to create beautiful, fluid scenes.

-The Potato Eaters is not only a great painting to study context but also to study light and shawdows.
+The Potato Eaters is not only a great painting to study context but also to study light and shadows.
 Children can recreate this hanging oil lamp with oil pastels.

 Getting to Know the World’s Greatest Artists is a great series for younger children.
 Each book features a different artist, showcasing their work, their life, and sometimes their quirkiness!
 There is just enough here to give children a good idea of who the artist was and some ways to identify their work.